PhD positions: Call for applications in 2021

 The Solar System School is open to students from all countries and offers an international three-year PhD program in an exceptional research environment with state-of-the-art facilities on the Göttingen Campus.
 Successful applicants will be offered a three-year doctoral support contract as well as postdoc wrap-up funding.

 The language of the structured graduate program is English, with complimentary German language courses offered (optional).
-The program includes an inspiring curriculum of scientific lectures and seminars as well as advanced training workshops and provides travel funds to attend international conferences.
+The program includes an inspiring curriculum of scientific lectures and seminars as well as advanced training workshops and provides relocation costs and travel funds to attend international conferences.

 Applicants to the Solar System School should have a keen interest in Solar system science and a record of academic excellence.
-They must have, or must be about to obtain, an M.Sc. degree or equivalent in physics or a related field, including a written Masters thesis (or a scientific publication), and must document a good command of the English language.
+They must have, or must be about to obtain, an M.Sc. degree or equivalent in physics or a related field, including a written Masters thesis, and must document a good command of the English language.

 Review of applications for a starting date of September 2022 will begin on 1 November 2021, but other starting times are also negotiable.
 The positions are awarded on a competitive basis.